Development Plan Review and Permitting

 The Development Services group serves as the front-line support staff for the design and construction of development-related and capital public infrastructure projects, and issuance of Public Infrastructure Permits.
 Development Services staff coordinate the technical review of engineering construction drawings, process permits, and handle administrative documentation for new public infrastructure.

 Development Review consists of the Public Works department reviewing construction plans and ensuring that projects are constructed as designed.
 The City has adopted the Public Works Design and Construction Standards and adherence to these standards is required for all projects, large or small.
-Depending on the complexity of the project, design plans may also be reviewed by the Planning, Building, Water and Fire Departments for compliance with other applicable codes.
+Depending on the complexity of the project, design plans may also be reviewed by the Planning, Building, Water and Fire & Rescue Departments for compliance with other applicable codes.

 A simplified work flow showing the Engineering permitting process is shown below:

 Along with technical review of construction plans, nearly all projects must also undergo Grading and Erosion Control plan review and permit issuance prior to project implementation.
 Through properly designed and installed erosion control measures applied to each construction site, we seek to minimize sediment-laden surface water runoff from these sites into the Storm Sewer System.

 Other Right-of-Way Uses

 Development Services also reviews and issues permits for activities that temporarily impact the right-of-way (public streets and sidewalks).
 Homeowners and licensed contractors needing to repair or replace sidewalks, plant street trees, or connect a lateral to a storm, sanitary, or water line will need to submit appropriate plans to obtain a Right-of-Way/Easement Permit.
 Likewise, franchise utility companies operating in Hillsboro will need to submit plans to obtain a Franchise Utility Permit before any work can begin in the Right-of-Way for utility access, repair, or replacement.